Gas: Macroscopic view of gases

-When observing a gas, it is typical to specify a frame of reference or length scale.
+When observing gas, it is typical to specify a frame of reference or length scale.
 A larger length scale corresponds to a macroscopic or global point of view of the gas.
 This region (referred to as a volume) must be sufficient in size to contain a large sampling of gas particles.
 The resulting statistical analysis of this sample size produces the "average" behavior (i.e. velocity, temperature or pressure) of all the gas particles within the region.
 In contrast, a smaller length scale corresponds to a microscopic or particle point of view.

 Macroscopically, the gas characteristics measured are either in terms of the gas particles themselves (velocity, pressure, or temperature) or their surroundings (volume).
 For example, Robert Boyle studied pneumatic chemistry for a small portion of his career.
 One of his experiments related the macroscopic properties of pressure and volume of a gas.
 His experiment used a J-tube manometer which looks like a test tube in the shape of the letter J. Boyle trapped an inert gas in the closed end of the test tube with a column of mercury, thereby making the number of particles and the temperature constant.
 He observed that when the pressure was increased in the gas, by adding more mercury to the column, the trapped gas' volume decreased (this is known as an inverse relationship).
 Furthermore, when Boyle multiplied the pressure and volume of each observation, the product was constant.
 This relationship held for every gas that Boyle observed leading to the law, (PV=k), named to honor his work in this field.